AliyunContainerService/docker-machine-driver-aliyunecs/README.md

 Each environment variable may be overloaded by its option equivalent at runtime.

-## Kernels
+## OS

-The default ubuntu 16.04 image runs kernel 4.4
+The default OS is Ubuntu 16.04, and you can select your preferred image-id

 ## Hacking